20 Best Personal Websites (Examples) 2026

 The content loads smoothly when you scroll, making viewing much more pleasant.
 The Trustpilot reviews are also an excellent addition for social proof.

-Note: Build trust and raise your potential with testimonials/reviews.
+What stands out: Build trust and raise your potential with testimonials/reviews.

-13. Scott Lacy
+10. Scott Lacy

 Built with: Squarespace